 Short Biography of Claude Monet

 Claude Monet was born on 14 November 1840, in Paris, France.
 His family soon moved to Le Havre where he grew up.
+Even from an early age, he was fascinated by nature and the way the sunlight illuminated meadows and fields of wheat.
+At school he was easily bored, preferring to spend time in nature, or drawing ‘disrespectful’ caricatures of his teachers.
 His father wished him to become a grocer, but Monet’s aspirations lay in art.
 As he was growing up in Le Havre he developed a good reputation as a charcoal impressionist.
 These caricatures earned him his first income from art and encouraged him to pursue art more seriously.
-The money he saved from these early caricatures were to help him through difficult financial times when his father cut him off in disappointment at his career choice.
+His father later cut Monet off from financial support because he was dissapointed at his choice of career.
+The money Monet saved from these early caricatures helped him to get through financial difficulties and support his career as an artist.

-In 1857, Monet travelled to Paris and he spent time in the Louvre.
-Monet was not satisfied with merely imitating the Old Masters, he would rather look out of a window or visit some place in nature and draw what he saw.
+In 1857, Monet travelled to Paris and he spent considerable time in the Louvre.
+But, Monet was not satisfied with merely imitating the Old Masters, he would rather look out of a window or visit someplace in nature and draw what he saw.

 In 1861, Monet joined the army for a seven-year stint in Algeria.
 But, after two years, illness enabled him to leave the army.
-He then tried to pursue his career in art.
+He later said that his time in Africa played an important role in training his eye for his profession as a painter of light.

 The first ‘impressionist’ exhibition was held in April 1874; it was a contemporary critic who gave the gallery the term ‘impressionist’.
 The critic intended this as a criticism – the fact the paintings weren’t finished with neat lines.
 But the artists took ‘impressionism’ as a fitting label for the art they were pursuing.